AlecAivazis/redux-responsive/README.md

 <div style={browser.lessThan.medium ? styles.elementThin : styles.element} />
 ```

-However this become very repetitive rather quickly.
+However this becomes very repetitive rather quickly.
 To help, redux-responsive
 provides a higher-order component for managing these styles.
 The follow is
 equivalent to the logic above: